Local Lifestyle, Chicago, IL, Property Tax, Market Forecasts

 Chicago neighborhoods

-With just under 2.7 million residents in the area, there are a vast array of neighborhoods in Chicago with something for everyone.
+With just under 2.72 million residents in the area, there are a vast array of neighborhoods in Chicago with something for everyone.
 Shopping, exquisite dining, and cultural attractions are all within reach in Chicago.
+In fact, many residents agree that the city’s unique neighborhood charm and year-round community events are exactly what locals love about Chicago.

 Lincoln Park